vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

     # * no default
     ca_path = "/path/to/certificate_authority.crt"

-    # Absolute path to a certificate file used to identify this connection, in PEM
+    # Absolute path to a certificate file used to identify this connection, in DER
-    # format.
+    # or PEM format (X.509).
 If this is set, `key_path` must also be set.
     #
     # * optional
     # * no default